KinuthiaIan/Apneck-master/README.md

 }

 const root = createRoot(document.getElementById('container'));
-root.render(<HelloMessage name="Taylor" />);
+root.render(<HelloMessage name="Ian" />);
-This example will render "Hello Taylor" into a container on the page.
+This example will render "Hello Ian" into a container on the page.

 You'll notice that we used an HTML-like syntax; we call it JSX.
 JSX is not required to use React, but it makes code more readable, and writing it feels like writing HTML.
 If you're using React as a <script> tag, read this section on integrating JSX; otherwise, the recommended JavaScript toolchains handle it automatically.